August 10, 2019 | 7:30 - 11:30 am

 - After awards are given for the top catches, door prizes will be drawn.
-Top door prize will be a fishing rod and reel combination.
+The top door prize will be a fishing rod and reel combination.
 You must be present to win a door prize.

 - This will be a paper tournament… All fish caught will be measured and then recorded on an individual tournament record sheet.
 All fish must be released alive.
 If you kill a fish in the process of taking the hook out, you may not count that fish.
 Barbs on hooks should be flattened to limit injury to the fish.

 - Parents are expected to assist the fishermen.
 They can fill in the fishing tournament record forms, measure the fish caught, bait hooks and assist with removing hooks from the fish.
-Parents may instruct the boys in casting but the boys should be doing the fishing… The parent may not catch a fish and then hand the rod to their son… Also, parents are expected to make sure their son abides by all park rules so as to maintain safety and to leave the park as we found it.
+Parents may instruct the Cub Scouts in casting but the Cub Scouts should be doing the fishing.
+The parent may not catch a fish and then hand the rod to their Cub Scout… Also, parents are expected to make sure their child abides by all park rules so as to maintain safety and to leave the park as we found it.

 - This is a private facility and we are guests.
 Please treat the park and buildings with respect so that we can be invited back!

-- The purpose of the tournament is to have fun… If your son has the best spot on the lake or the perfect bait, please share your secrets (or your spot) with your fellow Scouts.
+- The purpose of the tournament is to have fun… If your Cub Scout has the best spot on the lake or the perfect bait, please share your secrets (or your spot) with your fellow Scouts.

 - All participants will be required to sign a liability waiver to participate in this event.